Jane Horney

-"Jane" Ebba Charlotta Horney (married Granberg), (8 July 1918 – 20 January 1945) was a Swedish woman, believed to have spied in Denmark for the benefit of Nazi Germany, and to have been killed by the Danish resistance movement on a fishing boat at Øresund, but it has never been confirmed for which nation she actually worked.
+Jane Horney (born Ebba Charlotta Horney; married Granberg; 8 July 1918 – 20 January 1945), was a Swedish woman, believed to have spied in Denmark, and to have been killed by the Danish resistance movement on a fishing boat at Øresund, but it has never been confirmed for which nation she actually worked.
 The Gestapo in Denmark believed that she was an agent for the British or Soviet Union, and after World War II it was denied that she had been a Gestapo agent.
-Abwehr officers likewise denied, when asked by Säpo (Swedish intelligence), that she had been their agent.
+Abwehr officers likewise denied, when asked by Swedish intelligence SÄPO, that she had been their agent.

 Background

 Ebba Charlotta Horney was born in Sweden as the daughter of Swedish civil engineer Fredrik Horney.
 Her mother was a Danish nurse.
 There were two younger siblings: Johan and Britt-Marie.
-Horney grew up in Sweden, and from the age of 14 she was educated in London in an English private school for girls.
-In 1934 she took the name Jane, and became known as Jane Horney.
-In 1937–38, she traveled to Greenland, and then sold her travel experiences to the newspapers in Stockholm, where she later worked as a secretary and journalist.
+Horney grew up in Sweden, and from the age of 14, she was educated in London in an English private school for girls.
+In 1934, she took the name Jane, and became known as Jane Horney.
+In 1937–38, she travelled to Greenland, and then sold her travel experiences to the newspapers in Stockholm, where she later worked as a secretary and journalist.
 She married the Swedish journalist Herje Granberg, who worked for the newspaper Aftonbladet, in Bromma church in December 1939.